 “We like the deep-rootedness of annual ryegrass because it breaks up compaction.”

-Mike seeds annual ryegrass as part of a mix of cover crops grown together.
+Mike plants annual ryegrass as part of a custom mix of cover crops planted at the same time.